tadyen/tadyen/README.md

 # Hi there 👋

-I'm Alex, a software engineer in Australia.
+I'm a Software & EE engineer in Australia.

 I make dumb stuff on the occasion.